-- Clinical Activities/SIM Center - Students are required to dress in the approved Concord University uniform (scrub) attire that is clean, wrinkle and stain free when attending clinical activities of any kind.
+- Clinical Activities/SIM Center Students are required to dress in the approved Concord University uniform (scrub) attire when attending clinical activities of any kind.
 Failure to wear approved Concord University uniform during clinical activities/SIM center activities will result in the student being asked to leave the clinical setting/SIM center and the student will incur a clinical absence as a result.
-If a clinical agency has a dress code that is more restrictive than the following, the more restrictive dress code will apply.

-- Skills Lab Students are required to wear Concord University approved scrubs in the skills lab setting. - University Name Tag and Photo ID Must be clearly visible at all times during campus and clinical activities.
-The name tag/school issued photo ID should be worn always above the waistline. - Stethoscope Must be dual headed, single tubing.
-It is advised to choose a stethoscope that best fits the student's personal needs (length and auditory capability taken into consideration). - Jewelry Permitted While in Uniform - Watch: A watch that notes minutes and seconds is required. - o Earrings: Small studs (one in each earlobe). - Facial Jewelry: Hoops or other facial/neck piercings of any type are not permitted. - o Rings: Only a plain wedding band with no stone.
+If a clinical agency has a dress code that is more restrictive than the following, the more restrictive dress code will apply. - Skills Lab Students are required to wear Concord University approved lab coats in the skills lab setting. - University Name Tag and Photo ID Must be clearly visible at all times during campus and clinical activities.
+The name tag/school issued photo ID should be worn left side of the chest (always above the waistline). - Stethoscope Must be dual headed, single tubing.
+It is advised to choose a stethoscope that best fits the student's personal needs (length and auditory capability taken into consideration). - Jewelry Permitted While in Uniform - Watch: A watch that notes minutes and seconds is required. - o Earrings: Small studs (one in each earlobe). - Facial Jewelry: Hoops or other facial jewelry which includes jewelry in and around the eyebrow, nose, and tongue are not permitted. - o Rings: Only a plain wedding band with no stone.